sam2829/project-4-royal-sam/README.md

 Creating a clone allows you to make a copy of the repository at the specific point in time.
 This lets you run a copy of the project locally.
 This can be done by:

 - Navigate to the repository you choose to clone in your GitHub.
-- Clicking on the the arrow of the green button named "Code" at the top of the file.
+- Clicking on the arrow of the green button named "Code" at the top of the file.
-- Then select "Local" then under local select "HTTPS" and then copy that url.
+- Then select "Local" then under local select "HTTPS" and then copy that URL.
 - Navigate to your code editor and within the terminal change the directory to the location you wish to clone the repository to.
 - Type "git clone" and paste the copied HTTPS link from GitHub.
 - Press enter and git will clone the repository to your local machine.